lmaughan921/experience-manager-brand-portal.en/help/using/brand-portal-publish-contribution-folder-to-brand-portal.md

 ![](assets/publish-contribution-folder-to-bp.png)
 You will receive a success message once the contribution folder is published to Brand Portal.

-An email/pulse notification is sent to the Brand Portal users/groups that are assigned to the contribution folder.
+An email/pulse notification is sent to the Brand Portal users/groups assigned to the contribution folder.
 The Brand Portal users can access the contribution folder and begin contribution.
 See, [Upload assets to Contribution folder](brand-portal-upload-assets-to-contribution-folder.md).